YannMoisan/hands-on-cats/README.md

 # Prepare your project

-We will use Scalaz 7.1, because it's the version that you depends on with Play 2.4/2.5
+Scalaz 7.1 is used, because it's the version that you depend on with Play 2.4/2.5

-- add the dependency in build.sbt
+- add the dependency in `build.sbt`

 ```
 libraryDependencies += "org.scalaz" %% "scalaz-core" % "7.1.5"